Mistium/Origin-OS/3rd Party/3rdPartyLanguages/BC/README.md

 - official bettercode docs, version 1.5, this is a documentation for [OriginOS](https://github.com/Mistium/Origin-OS)
 - made by @costikoooo
 - an easy to read and write language
+- BetterCode only runs when a program triggers the file or the user opens executableBetterCode file or clicks run in the editor
+- it stops when the frame is closed or user clicks stop running in the editor or ends task via task manager
+- a file with bettercode can only handle 1 frame at a time, if you want two you need to make two files with .bc

 ### Introduction & everything (sorry for bad english)